theochem/horton/doc/user_integration_grids.rst

 .. _user_integration_grids:

-How to use Horton for numerical integration?
+How to use HORTON for numerical integration?
 ############################################

 .. _user_integration_grids_specify: